Contributor: Meghan Vestal. Lesson ID: 11167

 During the attack, all of the United States' battleships were destroyed.
 Of the battleships destroyed, the USS Arizona remains the most infamous due to the number of human lives that went down with the ship.
 Early in the attack, a bomb was dropped on the USS Arizona.
 More than 1,000 men were trapped inside the ship as it sank, making up half the deaths that occurred during the attack.

 Today, the USS Arizona continues to sit at the bottom of Pearl Harbor as a memorial to those who died.
 Each year, hundreds of thousands of people visit the memorial.
-Learn more about the history of the USS Arizona and the men aboard by reading 5 Facts About Pearl Harbor and USS Arizona (Barbara Maranzani, History Channel).
-Which facts did you find most interesting?
-Discuss your opinion with a teacher or parent.
+Learn more about the history of the USS Arizona and the men aboard as you read 5 Facts About Pearl Harbor and USS Arizona.

 History is told best by the people who lived it.
-Watch a USS Arizona survivor share his experience aboard the sinking battleship in the video Donald J. Stratton, USS Arizona Survivor - The National WWII Museum Oral History (The National WWII Museum) (below).
+Watch a USS Arizona survivor share his experience aboard the sinking battleship in the video below.
 Make sure to pay attention to the pictures of the USS Arizona.
-Is the ship bigger than what you had pictured in your mind?
-According to Stratton, what was it like to be on the USS Arizona when the Japanese attacked?
-Discuss with a parent or teacher.

 While the Japanese attack on Pearl Harbor caused mass damage and destruction, the Japanese soldiers did not fulfill their mission.